 The Contemplative Writer offers soul care for writers and resources for practicing daily prayer.
 It is hosted by Lisa Deam, author of A World Transformed: Exploring the Spirituality of Medieval Maps and 7 Ways the Ancient Church Saved My Faith.
-The site’s founder is Ed Cyzewski, author of Pray, Write, Grow, Write without Crushing Your Soul, and A Christian Survival Guide.
+Recently, Prasanta Verma joined the team.
+Prasanta is a writer, poet, and artist.
+You can find her on Twitter @VermaPrasanta, on Instagram at prasanta_v_writer, and at her website.

 Richard Rohr recommends that we balance contemplation and action with 80% contemplation for 20% action.
 Along similar lines, the Contemplative Writer primarily focuses on practices, resources, and tips that will help anyone, especially writers, to cultivate prayer.